U-Shift/Transport-Demand-Modelling/3-FactorAnalysis.md

 ![](RmdFiles/3-FactorAnalysis/unnamed-chunk-22-1.png)<!-- -->

-When you have more than two factors it is difficult to analyse the factors by the plots.
+When you have more than two factors it is difficult to analyze the factors by the plots.
 Variables that have low explaining variance in the two factors analyzed, could be highly explained by the other factors not present in the graph.
 However, try comparing the plots with the factor